thin-edge/thin-edge.io_examples/StreamingAnalytics/ResourceMonitoring/README.md

 Note that we are __not__ reporting the average CPU and memory usage, but the _percentage of time for which CPU or memory usage breached the threshold._

+## COPYRIGHT NOTICE

+Copyright (c) 2022 Cumulocity GmbH, Duesseldorf, Germany and/or its affiliates and/or their licensors.
+Use, reproduction, transfer, publication or disclosure is prohibited except as specifically provided for in your License Agreement with Cumulocity GmbH.

 ## Prerequisites